 - Ensures that an organization remains accountable to its donors and to the general public

-In order to carry out these duties effectively, the board will often need to expand as an organization grows and matures.
+To carry out these duties effectively, the board will often need to expand as an organization grows and matures.
 While recruitment is one important step in this process, a broad, systematic approach to board development, including orientation, training, evaluation, and the cultivation of prospective board members, is critical to ensuring the long-term success of any board.

 To learn more about developing nonprofit boards, we offer the following training:

 Your Board and Fundraising: An Introductory Class for Small Nonprofits, our free video that includes information on getting your board involved in the fundraising process.